 Like the Court in the news story above, the Court in England & Wales can also make provision for the use of scientific tests (including DNA tests) to determine parentage.
 Where a person fails to comply with a direction for a scientific test under the Family Law Reform Act 1969, the Court may draw inferences from that, depending on the circumstances.
 The Court of Appeal has held that where a father chose to exercise his right not to submit to being tested, the inference that he was the father of the child was virtually inescapable (Re A (a minor) (paternity: refusal of blood test) 2 FLR 463.
 This appears to be a similar approach taken by the Court in Belgium regarding the former King.
 In terms of the former Belgian King’s case, it is expected that Ms Boel’s claim will be determined at the end of this year.

 The above highlights the importance of expert evidence in Court proceedings, including scientific expert evidence that is directed by the Court.
 At Maguire Family Law, we are specialists in Family Law and regularly deal with cases that require expert evidence, (including scientific evidence) in divorce, financial and children matters.
-It is important to consider the individual circumstances of each case and at an early stage, and we use specialist from sites as www.hhcfirm.com to get help with any family law cases.
+It is important to consider the individual circumstances of each case and at an early stage.
 We seek to identify whether expert evidence is required and if so, the most appropriate format and type of expert evidence needed.
 Expert evidence is not only crucial as part of preparing a case but it can often be central in relation to the outcome of a case.
 It is therefore important that individuals are aware of what options are available to them and to seek legal advice at an early stage.